sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    hello world

 Of course, this ubuntu image does not have any of the tools needed to build GPU-native code or libraries that can run on the GPU.
-Refer to :ref:`this section <resources-singularity>` for more resources and :ref:` <cuda-example>` for an example.
+Refer to :ref:`this section <resources-singularity>` for more resources and :ref:`this section <cuda-example>` for an example.

 .. tip::